 wide.
 Anyone growing Italian cypress knows that these trees shoot up rapidly in the right location, often growing up to 3 feet (.
 9 m.) per year.

-How far apart should you plant Italian cypress?
+How far apart should Italian cypress trees be planted?

 Italian Cypress in the Landscape

 Plant about 3 feet apart to create an efficient and classy screen or windbreak.
 Give them more space (5 to 6 feet) if you if you want to show off each tree for a truly chic look.

 How much do Italian cypress grow per year?